 7. Become the Student Instead of the Teacher

 From the moment our children are born, we begin to teach them new things.
 Flip-flop roles for a bit and let your son teach you about his interests.
 Does your son love sports but you don’t have an athletic bone in your body?
 Have him teach you the basics of his favorite sport.
 Is the language of Minecraft completely foreign to you?
 Spend some time building an online amusement park and learning all about Creepers and Enderman.
 Your son will love that you took the time to learn about his interests and it let him know that if something is important to him, it is important to you.

 Our children first learn about the world through play.
 Just because you are an adult does not mean that you can’t be silly, get messy and a little bit crazy.
 If you are a parent to boys then you know that they love to be loud and a bit rambunctious.
 They would be thrilled if you join in the fun with them.
 Get out the LEGO pieces, build a blanket fort, have a dance party in the kitchen, or fingerpaint a masterpiece.
 These are the moments your kids will remember and cherish the most.

 Your son may love these games: Totally Gross: The Game and Chutes and Ladders Super Hero Squad.

 9. Pass Notes

-Start a fun tradition of leaving little notes on your son’s pillow.
+Start a fun tradition of leaving little notes on your son’s pillow or in his lunch box.
 You might even want to have a journal that you share and write little notes back and forth to each other.
 Your children might not tell you everything that is on their mind, but you will be surprised at how much they will write down.
 Plus, not all boys enjoy writing.
 This gives them a reason to write and express themselves.

 10. One-On-One Time with Mom and Dad